-#WOTW: A very berry cherry autumn blast from Bordeaux
+#WOTW: berry cherry autumn charm from Bordeaux

 The nights are drawing in, there’s a wonderful nip in the air, it’s time to light the fire when the temperature drops in the evening.
 So it must be the moment to think about full-bodied red wine again …